-The GMDSS modernization process, including new and revised instruments, should encourage non-SOLAS vessels to participate in the GMDSS for safety, technical and economic reasons.
-Instruments affecting non-SOLAS vessels should be compatible with the GMDSS.
-(Detailed review paragraphs 17.4, 17.27 and 17.31)
+The GMDSS modernization process, including new and revised instruments, should ensure that non-SOLAS ships are not excluded from participation in the GMDSS for technical or economic reasons, and that instruments bearing on non-SOLAS ships should be compatible with the GMDSS.

-IMO liaison statements to ITU-R must be guided by the principle that non-SOLAS ships are encouraged to make use of the GMDSS, and that the integrity of the GMDSS should be preserved, including if necessary, that ITU-R recommendations on GMDSS systems and frequency use are prescriptive.
-(Detailed review paragraph 17.30)
+IMO liaison statements to ITU-R should be guided by the principle that the integrity of the GMDSS, including non-SOLAS ships, be preserved, and that ITU-R recommendations on GMDSS systems and frequencies are prescriptive.

-The GMDSS modernization project needs to continue to support the needs of the e-navigation strategy.
-(Detailed review paragraph 17.5)
+The GMDSS modernization project needs to continue to support the needs of the e-navigation strategy (Detailed review paragraph 17.5).
+The commonalities between GMDSS and e-navigation concept should be identified.